sensei-hacker/inavwiki/Getting-started-with-iNav.md

 ### Getting started

 ## Where to download?!
-Install the latest chrome app [iNav Configurator](https://chrome.google.com/webstore/detail/inav-configurator/fmaidjmgkdkpafmbnmigkpdnpdhopgel) and use that tool to download and flash firmware.
+Install the latest chrome app [iNav Configurator](https://chrome.google.com/webstore/detail/inav-configurator/fmaidjmgkdkpafmbnmigkpdnpdhopgel) and use to download and flash firmware.

-Be aware that on first boot after an reflash / Clean erase INAV tries to auto detect MAG, BARO and SPEED ( Pitot-tube ), if not any detected it will give indicate it with red icons on the sensor bar, also it will give fail on `Hardware health` on the Pre-arming checks, just do new reboot and its fine.
+Be aware on first boot after a reflash or clean erase INAV tries to auto detect MAG, BARO and SPEED (Pitot-tube).
+If none are detected it will indicate this with red icons on the sensor bar.
+It will also fail on `Hardware health` on the Pre-arming checks.
+To fix reboot and its fine.

 Go through the index on the right side to find useful information.